kaunteya/InfoButton/README.md

 ##Usage
 ####Initial Steps
 1. Drag `InfoButton.swift` to your project.
-2. In Interface builder, drag a Custom View from Object Library.
+2. In Interface builder, drag a `Custom View` from Object Library.
-3. Set Custom Class to InfoButton
+3. Set Custom Class to `InfoButton`

 ####Configuration
-Since class is `@IBDesignable`, Attribute Inspector gets updated like this.
+Since `InfoButton` is `@IBDesignable`, Attribute Inspector gets updated like this.

 ![](./images/attrInsp.png)

-Update `Filled Mode`, `Content String` and `Primary Color` and there you have Info Button ready without writing a single line of code.
+Update `Fill Mode`, `Content` and `Primary Color` and there you have InfoButton ready without writing a single line of code.

 ##Notes
 - Make sure that height and width of InfoButton are equal